stacermak/basicRestApi/README.md

 ### Check package.json
 1. Check if packages was added.
-2. Add script to run instead of test
+2. Add script to start instead of test, nodemon will automatically restart our application after you save changes.

 ```
  "scripts": {